How to build your wardrobe after a baby? It’s probably one of the most common questions I receive.

 And I understand why… from personal experience, those weeks (or months or years) after having a new baby can feel like some of the frumpiest.
 But who wants to be stuck with shabby clothes just because you haven’t reached your pre-baby weight?

-To help us out, today I'm having the owner of Peachymama, an online store for nursing clothes, bring us her tips on what to wear and how to shop when you're in the middle of losing those extra pounds.
+To help us out, today I’m having the owner of Peachymama, an online store for nursing clothes, bring us her postpartum fashion ideas and how to shop when you’re in the middle of losing those extra pounds.

 At 16, Merril Bainbridge began her career in the Australian fashion industry.
 In her early 20’s she left to launch a successful Pop Music career which saw her at the top of the US Music Charts.
 Retiring to start a family, she found a new purpose helping breastfeeding women with her fashion label, Peachymama.

 Aside from looking after the needs of their new baby, women who have recently given birth have a significant new concern: their new body.

 Your post-baby body is undergoing a transition — from expanding to accommodate your little one, it is now starting to shed the baby weight, but not as quickly as you’d like it to.